30 Tools Every Apprentice Electrician Should Own

 2. Adjustable Pliers

 During some jobs, you’ll find that you need a wide wrench to get a good hold of different materials.
-Adjustable pliers can be heaven-sent in these situations since they can be adjusted to extend for both smaller pieces and larger pieces.
+Adjustable pliers can be heaven-sent in these situations since they can be adjusted to extend for smaller and larger pieces.

 3. Needle-Nose Pliers